api-evangelist-tools/jekyll-hypermedia-client/_design/requests/verbs.md

 rel:
   - /rels/stop
 properties:
-  name: Path
+  name: Verbs
-  description: Consider how you craft your resources across all API operations.
-I do not subscribe to specific philosophies around this, just trying to provide a framework to think about this in.
+  description: Learn about, and put all HTTP verbs to use when designing APIs.There is more than just GET, and even more than just POST, PUT, and DELETE.
 entities:
   - class:
       - image